jackjliew/ai-openscale/wos-frameworks-wml-cloud.md

 <sup>1</sup>Keras support does not include support for fairness.
 {: note}

-<sup>2</sup>If your model / framework outputs prediction probabilities.
+<sup>2</sup>Explainability is supported if your model / framework outputs prediction probabilities..
 {: note}